keelezibel/Mesh/README.md

 com.test.mesh3

 ## Note about Bridgefy
-Broadcast messages are restricted to be sent using mesh network, so can't send binary file using broadcast mode.
-Possible to add into dictionary but will be rejected if h3

-## Note about Bridgefy
 - Broadcast messages are restricted to be sent using mesh network, so can't send binary file using broadcast mode.
 Possible to add into dictionary but will be rejected if >2048 bytes.
 - Image data can be sent using 'withData:' argument.
 - Binary files restricted to enter mesh network so as not to affect performance of mesh network.